Honda reports its 3Q profit jumped on strong demand at home and in the US

 China has maybe taken the global lead in EV cars and maybe, unfortunately, Honda and Nissan are now later comers, followers, in the EV market and might not be able to gain or regain market share in China and or maybe even the US.

-But next year, if Honda begins offering BEVs it might be too later if China is selling them at this time,
+But next year, if Honda begins offering BEVs it might be too late if China is selling them at this time,

 South Korea car makers Hyundai and Kia have been making EV cars and hybrid cars for sometime, and they are now a large part of the market in South Korea.